dotnet/runtime/src/coreclr/tests/src/GC/Stress/stress_run_readme.txt

 This was adapted from one of the ways we run stress internally.
 The idea is that it takes a config that specifies the tests to run and runs them all in one process to stress random combinations of allocation and survival patterns.

+Note that these tests were picked from functional tests so some of them could have failures because some condition it checks for is not met.
+In stress runs, we only care about AVs so we want to run them as long as possible and don't care about failures indicated by the tests themselves.

 This is a pretty crude implementation.
 Feel free to improve it!

 2. Setting up stress